yzyii/luashitacast/README.md

 # Rag's LuAshitacast

-A combined LuAshitacast for HorizonXI that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles
+A combined LuAshitacast for HorizonXI (Lvl 75 era) that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles

 These luas were originally written for RDM and BLM however all jobs can use the corresponding templates to automatically implement functionality that is shared across all jobs.